UK Based Travel & Disabled Blogger

 Wheelchair access at The Battle of Bannockburn Experience is very good.
 We parked in an accessible parking bay at the front of the building and entered via automatic doors.
 The entrance was level-access and brings you into the gift shop and ticket desk.

-The tour rooms had surround video and audio which enhance the experience.
-I didn’t have difficulty moving around the rooms in my wheelchair, though I just took my time and was careful as it is dark in the rooms due to the video nature of the experience.
+The tour rooms had surround video and audio which enhanced the experience.
+I didn’t have difficulty moving around the rooms in my wheelchair, though I just took my time and was careful as it was dark in the rooms due to the video nature of the experience.

 The tour guide didn’t draw attention to my access needs in any way, but he made sure I had enough time and space to manoeuvre.